valkjsaaa/BLE-Advertise-Data-Scanner-and-Recorder/README.md

-# Baby Monitor Recorder
+# BLE Advertise Data Scanner and Recorder

-A iOS app to record baby monitor data
+A iOS app to scan and record for BLE advertise data.